marvin-hansen/typedb-client-go/README.md

 			log.Fatal("DB Doesn't exists", err)
 		}

 		// Delete DB if exists.
+Uncomment to actually delete...
 		// Notice, DeleteDatabase returns true if the DB doesn't exist without being deleted b/c it's already gone
 		// AND returns true when the DB actually got deleted.
-		// In both cases, you know the DB is gone.
+In both cases, you know the DB is gone.
 		// ok, err := c.DBManager.DeleteDatabase(dbName)

 		// Load a TypeDB schema.
 See data folder